salient-labs/toolkit/docs/Container.md

 - `HasContextualBindings` to bind services to the container that only apply in the context of the provider

-`SingletonInterface` is ignored if a lifetime other than `ServiceLifetime::INHERIT` is given when the service provider is registered.
+`SingletonInterface` is ignored if a lifetime other than `LIFETIME_INHERIT` is given when the service provider is registered.